DaveL17/IndigoLogViewer/readme.md

 #### Viewing Area
 The log messages from the selected files are displayed.
 Initially, it will contain all loaded messages; however, the list will update as filters are applied.
-You can click on a message and it will open in a modal dialog.
+Click on a message and it will open in a modal dialog.
 This is especially helpful for multiline log messages which are truncated in the main view.
 There is a <kbd>Copy</kbd> button in the modal for convenience.

 [Screenshot with Modal](src/Screenshot%20with%20Modal.png)

 #### Compatability
-- This web app is tested against Safari `18.6`, but it should work in other modern browsers.
+- This web app is tested against Safari `18.6`, but it should work in other modern browsers (it loads in current versions of FireFox and Chrome).
 - This web app is not intended to be run on small screens, but it should theoretically work if your small screen device can read the Indigo logs folder.